 As defined by Chapter 395 of the Texas Local Government Code, Impact fees are a one-time charge or assessment imposed by a City against new development at building permit in order to generate revenue for funding the cost of capital improvements (waterlines, sewer lines, streets, etc.) related to the new development.

 For many years the City of College Station has had five “Small Area” impact fee areas (four sewer and one water) generally located in the southern part of the City.
 Our first impact fee was adopted in 1992.
-These “Small Area” Impact Fees will not be applicable for Building Permits applied for after December 1, 2017.
+These “Small Area” Impact Fees are no longer applicable for Building Permits applied for after December 1, 2017.
 Below please find a map depicting the five Small Area Impact Fees, fee tables for each, and a Semi-Annual Report providing more specifics on each impact fee.

-Referencing the new impact fees as “City-Wide” is somewhat of a misnomer, especially for water and wastewater.
-The new Water and Wastewater service areas are much larger than the previous “Small Area” service areas, but do not strictly follow city limits and include portions of the ETJ.
+The System-Wide Water and Wastewater service areas are much larger than the previous “Small Area” service areas, but do not strictly follow city limits and include portions of the ETJ.
 The Roadway service area is bounded by the entire city limits, but is broken into four service areas.
 In short, state law requires that impact fees be calculated, collected, and spent within defined service areas.
 Exhibits depicting these service areas are provided below.

 State law has specific requirements for the implementation of impact fees including the fee assessment and fee collection.
 In short, impact fees are typically assessed on the date that the subject lot’s Final Plat is approved by the Planning and Zoning Commission.
 The impact fees are typically collected with the Building Permit (or the service connections for utilities in the ETJ).
 Water and Wastewater Impact Fees are both based on the size and number of the water meter(s).
 Water Impact Fees do apply to irrigation meters.
-(Note that “Small Area” impact fees will not be collected in addition to a “City-Wide” impact fee that is required and collected.)
 Roadway Impact Fees are based on the traffic generated from the associated use.
 Tables for the City-Wide Impact Fees are provided below - note that the fees are being phased-in incrementally.